Home OFW News Philippines Stays Off US IP Watch List for 13th Year: What This...

 OFWs gain negotiating power when they can point to their home country’s improving international business reputation.
 The enhanced standing also makes it easier for Filipino professionals to secure work visas and business partnerships in countries that prioritize strong IP enforcement.

-The removal from the watch list also reduces potential trade friction that could affect OFW remittance channels and banking relationships.
+The philippines us priority watch list removal also reduces potential trade friction that could affect OFW remittance channels and banking relationships.
 Financial institutions prefer operating in countries with strong legal frameworks and international compliance records.

 Frequently Asked Questions